Xilinx/KRS/README.md

 ----

-`Alpha Release`.
-KRS is still on **alpha** release.
-Correspondingly, the documentation provided here is not intended for production environments and should be used only for evaluation purposes. *Stay tuned for upcoming official releases*.
+- KRS **alpha** release documentation is available at https://github.com/vmayoral/KRS/tree/krs-alpha.
+- KRS is on **beta** release documentation is available at https://github.com/vmayoral/KRS/tree/beta.

 :warning: *KRS builds on ROS 2.
 If you're not familiar with it, before continuing, learn more about ROS 2 from its [official documentation](https://docs.ros.org/)*.